top of page

 • Use shared systems: checklists, calendars, reminders; keep them simple and consistent.

-• Agree on communication protocols: how to raise issues; how to pause and return; what supports help during overwhelm.
+• Agree on communication protocols: how to raise issues; how to pause and return; which supports are helpful during overwhelm.

 • Plan for overload: identify early warning signs; create a de-escalation plan (quiet space, reduced talking, hydration, time-out).